 AnneMikMini_rev.jpg

-Dr. Anne Reed
+Dr. Anne Reed (She/Her)

 I was first introduced to holistic therapies in 1993, when I sustained an injury while playing volleyball.
 I wasn't recovering at the rate I wanted - in fact, I was a little afraid I might never fully recover - so when a friend of mine recommended acupuncture, I was willing to give it a try.